 Konstantin Stanislavski, AN ACTOR'S WORK

 Twyla Tharp, THE CREATIVE HABIT

 Acting exercises, creative writing, and directorial rehearsal will be scheduled outside of class and presented weekly.
 Journaling based on class and rehearsal processes and brief written responses to the required reading will be scheduled.
 Final performance event.

 |Additional Requirements and/or Comments: |

 Due to the intensive nature of the course and a heavy rehearsal load, students are strongly advised against making significant extracurricular commitments that may conflict with the class especially during the second half of the semester.

-Admission to this course will be by POI during drop/add; applicants will be required to send a short email request to the instructor for consideration.
+Admission to this course will be by POI during drop/add; applicants will be required to send a short email request to the instructor for consideration by August 30 at 5p.
+Please state your interest in the class and any relevant performance or ensemble experience.
 Completion of at least two of the three prerequisites courses is highly recommended.

 The Theater Department organizes a variety of performances for students enrolled in its courses.
 Field trips to see performances off campus are integrated into course syllabi.
 Instructors will notify students of all dates at the beginning of the semester and costs for all course field trips are covered (specifically, transportation to and from the performance and tickets).
 Any potential scheduling conflicts for field trips should be discussed with faculty members.
 Once students indicate that they are going and tickets are purchased, it is assumed they will attend.
 (Students backing out of field trips they had said they would attend will be asked to cover the cost of their ticket.)
 Performances of visitors to Wesleyan's Center for the Arts are integrated into course syllabi and students are required to attend these performances unless otherwise negotiated with instructors.
 Tickets for performances are available to students at the Box Office in Usdan at the reduced price of $6.00.